Get to know the benefits of astaxanthin for your joints, skin and eyes — and its ability to enhance athletic performance.

 on the Nutrex-Hawaii website.

-Recommended dosages range from 4-8mg/day for preventive measures up to 12-16mg/day for treatment of chronic pain, inflammation or as protection from sunburn.
+Recommended dosages range from 2-8mg/day for preventive measures and up to 12-16mg/day for treatment of chronic pain, inflammation or as protection from sunburn.
 If you exercise strenuously on a regular basis, you might want to take the higher dosage.
 There is no toxicity issue.

-These antioxidants offer superior anti-inflammatory and health benefits for your eyes to help support and enhance their function, improve night vision, and reduce eye fatigue and strain.
+This product contains all the antioxidants recommended for maximum anti-inflammatory and health benefits for your eyes.
+They help support and enhance eye function, improve night vision, and reduce eye fatigue and strain, and may help prevent the occurrance of degenerative diseases of the eyes.

 • Great Prices — 30% to 60% off most name-brand products